BA: Psychology – Marriage and Family Studies

-Course work in Psychology provides much of the liberal arts foundation students will receive at HBU, a foundation that will prepare them for many different career fields by teaching interpersonal, analytical, and critical-thinking skills that will be required in any professional environment.
+Coursework in Psychology provides much of the liberal arts foundation students will receive at HBU.
+It is a foundation that will prepare them for many different career fields by teaching interpersonal, analytical, and critical-thinking skills required in any professional environment.
 But more importantly, these courses will lead students to a higher wisdom in understanding life, people, and the world around them.

 Students are required to hold a high school diploma or GED with a cumulative GPA of 2.0 or greater from all previously attended schools.
 Students must submit all college transcripts from any previously attended institutions.

 Official transcripts should be sent directly from the college or university that awarded your bachelor’s degree.
 Transcripts from any additional coursework since that time should also be submitted. **If your degree-conferred transcript contains fewer than 100 hours of your undergraduate coursework, you will be required to submit all undergraduate transcripts.
 Any post-bacc. or graduate level transcripts will also be required.